dakujem/oliva/readme.md

 ## Builders

 Oliva provides _tree builders_, classes that construct structured trees from unstructured data.
-The data is usually in form of iterable collections, typically a result of SQL queries, API calls, and such.
+The data is usually in form of iterable collections, typically a result of SQL queries, API calls, YAML config, and such.

 ```php
 $tree = (new TreeBuilder(